mapbox/Hecate/README.md

 | `id`      | The unique integer `id` of a given feature.
 Note that all features get a unique id accross GeoJSON Geometry Type |
 | `version` | The version of a given feature, starts at `1` for a newly created feature |
 | `action`  | Only used for uploads, the desired action to be performed.
 One of `create`, `modify`, `delete`, or `restore` |
-| `key`     | `[Optional]` A String containing a value that hecate will ensure remains unique accross all features.
+| `key`     | `[Optional]` A String containing a value that hecate will ensure remains unique across all features.
 Can be a natural id (wikidata id, PID, etc), computed property hash, geometry hash etc. The specifics are left up to the client.
 Should an attempt at importing a Feature with a differing `id` but identical `key` be made, the feature with will be rejected, ensuring the uniqueness of the `key` values.
 By default this value will be `NULL`.
 Duplicate `NULL` values are allowed.
 | `force`   | `[Optional]` Boolean allowing a user to override version locking and force UPSERT a feature.
 Disabled by default |

 ### Examples